FAQs for undergraduate offer-holders

 How will COVID-19 impact my time as a student?

-We are fully committed to delivering an outstanding academic experience to our students, to maintaining our focus on personalised teaching, and to the safety and wellbeing of our entire community.
-It is too early to say exactly what the situation will be in September 2021.
-However, we will send regular updates on our plans in line with government guidance and health advice.
+We are fully committed to delivering an outstanding university experience to all our students, to maintaining our focus on personalised teaching, and to the safety and wellbeing of our entire community.
+Please see the latest information for offer holders and returning students about arrangements for Michaelmas (Autumn) term.